TooManyJohns/RNP/README.md

 **This will be updated every push for now on**

 # Home Screen:
-4 Diffent buttons, one goes to search screen, one opens the dex, one quits (Backs out) of the app. currently only Open works.
+4 Different buttons, one goes to search screen, one opens the dex, one quits (Backs out) of the app. currently only Open works.
 The fourth button is a filter that filters from Johto to National entries, this will be implemented as soon as the PokemonList and Grid Profiles are finished, same with the search page.

 # PokemonList && Grid Profile;
 Almost finished, I retrieve the data from a database I created using Google Cloud Firestore.